8 tips for the perfect retail sales resume

 Next, it's time to list pertinent skills that you've honed as an employee in retail.
 Place the most relevant skills at the beginning of your list so the hiring manager will know right away whether you're qualified for the job.
 Most retail sales positions require the following basic skills related to helping customers and processing orders:

 If you're applying for a job that requires a little extra creativity, consider listing a few additional skills.
-These skills indicate that you have what it takes to make a retail space look fantastic:
+For example, if you have experience in visual merchandising or creating store displays, be sure to let employers know.

 Show how you've advanced in your field